Kyleena 19.5 mg intrauterine delivery system

 Uncommon side effects: may affect up to 1 in 100 people

-• excessive body hair
+• increase in body hair

 Description of selected possible side effects: